francescaguzzi/digital-garden/content/index.md

 Ever since I was 5 I'd always enjoy surfing the web, link hopping on Wikipedia and finding hidden gems on the Internet.
 No surprise I'm a computer science student now!

 But recently, with social networks becoming more and more *polluted* with ads, AI, and payed contents and less focused on connecting with whom you love and their interests, I started to feel demotivated, absorbed by **an infinite loop of doom-scrolling** in nonsense contents.
-But I have to say, on social networks I always find amazing things: facts, art, interesting bit of knowledge I always thought would remain in my brain.
+But I have to say, on social networks I've always found amazing things: facts, art, interesting bits of knowledge I always thought would remain in my brain.
 But it is not as easy as it seems.

-In fact, this way of fruiting content only makes the brain **passive** and not capable of remembering any of this information: we need to write, take notes, discuss every tiny bit of knowledge that makes us feel stimulated within our interests.
+In fact, this way of fruiting content only makes the brain **passive** and not capable of remembering any of this information: we need to write, take notes, discuss every thing that makes us feel stimulated within our interests.

 And that's why I decided to go **against this algorithm**.
 End this infinite loop by cultivating my own little piece of the web.